Dathasai1234/Personal-Notes/Networking/VPN's/VPN gateway.md

 ---

-# Example - 1 PowerShell console session still open
+# Example - 1 PowerShell Console Session Still Open

 - !
 The #Root-Certificate and #Client-Certificate much be executed in the same powershell console session.
 - The root certificate is used exported to Azure VPN Gateway.
 - And the Client certificate is used in the client server.

-## Self Signed root certificate
+## Self Signed Root Certificate

 #Self-Signed-root-certificate